charliegeiger89/Scrolld.js/README.md

 ```scrolldCustom``` - Set additonal +- distance from target div (for top & pre settings only):

 ```
-*scrolldCustom is separate from the other parameters* *It is located at the very top of the scrolld.js/scrolld.min.js file.*
+* Separate from the other parameters *
+* Located the top of the Scrolld.js / Scrolld.min.js file *

 scrolldCustom = 0*
 ```